minepy/minepy/docs/source/install.rst

 C and C++ users
 ---------------
-Requirements:

-* GCC
+The GCC is required.
 Download latest version from https://github.com/minepy/minepy/releases.
 No installation is required.
 See :ref:`c_api` and :ref:`cpp_api` on how to include and compile the library in your C/C++ software.

 Python users